Ian-Kimori/Client-Side-Security/README.md

 Result: FAIL.
 Vulnerable to DOM XSS.

-or
+## (iii).
+Use the "Call Stack" (The Time Machine)
+If the variable is passed through many different functions, tracing it manually is hard.
+Use the Call Stack instead.

-1.  **Set a Breakpoint:** Click the line number next to that `.innerHTML` code.
-A blue arrow appears.
+1.  **Set a Breakpoint:** Click the line number of the sink to set a Breakpoint (a blue/purple arrow).

-2.  **Trigger the Code:** Refresh the page.
-The website will "freeze," and that line will turn highlighed.
+2.  **Trigger the Code:** Refresh the page or trigger the action.
+The browser will "freeze" on that line.

-3.  **Look at the "Scope" Pane:** On the right side of the screen, look for the **Scope** section.
-It lists every variable active right now.
-Find `expando`.
-What is its value?

-4.  **Look at the "Call Stack":** Right below Scope is the **Call Stack**.
-It shows you the function that ran *just before* this one.
-Click the name below the top one.
+3. Look at the "Call Stack" pane on the right.
+It shows the chain of functions that led to this moment.

+4. Click the function below the current one in the list.
+The editor will jump to where the data was sent from.

+5. Repeat this until you reach a function that grabs data directly from the URL or Storage.

 ---